ebayes/PensionPal-Retirement-Income-Predictor/README.md

 ## 💻 Web hosting

-The next stage of the prototype is to integrate the front and backend together.
+A mock up of frontend and backend integrated together is shown below, with social integration to access user data more efficiently.

 <img src="./pictures/figma.png" width="100%">